 Capacity Payments for Synchronous Condenser Service

+Any capacity provided by Synchronous Condensers will not be compensated.

+[PIP128: The system is not configured to compensate for Synchronous Condenser Service.]

 Synchronous Condenser Agreements are set annually.
 An economic model will be used, identical to RMR economic model defined above in Section 6.8.3.1, Capacity Payments for RMR Service, to determine the levelized (i.e., same cost each year) annual carrying costs of a then current simple-cycle gas turbine generator set (class and size to be defined to approximately equal the megawatts or megavolt-amps being contracted).

 The annual total costs derived from the economic model described above will be converted to an hourly cost by dividing it by 8,760 hours.